A new approach to the equivariant topological complexity

 Let $X$ be a topological space with an action of a compact Lie group $G$.
-Consider the space of all continuous paths $s\colon I\rightarrow X$ with compact open topology denoted by $PX$. $PX$ posses a natural action of $G$.
+Consider the space of all continuous paths $s\colon I\rightarrow X$ with the compact open topology and denote it by $PX$.
+It admits a natural action of $G$.

 Observe that the natural projection is a continuous, $G$-equivariant $G$-fibration.
 Whenever we talk about $X\times X$ we consider it as a $G$-space (via the diagonal action) unless explicitly stated.